rogalski/pygda-pylint-talk/SLIDES.md

 ### Inference engine summary
 Inference engine is a _gift and the curse_ of Pylint.

-- Powerful inference engine means we can catch a lot of errors
+- Powerful inference engine means we can catch more problems in code comparing to other tools
-- Mistakes during inference causes much higher false positive ratio
+- Unfortunately, mistakes during inference causes much higher false positive ratio
 - - - -
 ## Known Pylint problems
 - - - -